 Have you ever been asked a question that you weren’t quite prepared for?
-During a recent meeting with a prospective client, I had one that really caught me off-guard.
-The question was: What was your most successful project?
+Once, during a meeting with a prospective client, I received one that caught me by surprise: “What was your most successful project?”

-Personal Success Alone Does Not Equal Project Success
+Personal Success Does Not Equal Project Success

-Tangible Results Matter
+Tangible Results Are What Matter Most

-Conversely, what a prospective client would more likely want to know about are the final results of a project.
+Conversely, what a prospective client would more likely want to know about are the results of a project.
 In other words: How did you help one of your clients to achieve their goals?

-To start out, you may have to be a bit more general in terms of what you share.
+To start, you may have to be a bit more general in terms of what you share.
 In that way, you’re talking more about processes than specific numeric benchmarks.
 An example of this would be a client who was stuck on an ineffective eCommerce platform.
 Their goals might have included things like easier product management and building a customer loyalty program.

-After all, when a company hires you, they’re doing so in part because they believe you can help them to solve problems.
+After all, when a company hires you, they’re doing so in part because they believe you can help them solve problems.
 This is one way to illustrate how capable you are of doing just that.

 Highlight Successful Projects in a Way That Impacts Clients

-In my own case, I had forgotten this very important point.
+In my case, I had forgotten this very important point.
 I tend to get so wrapped up in the actual “doing” part of a project and often remember that more than any other aspect.

-Either way, at least I’ll have a better idea of what I should be saying (even if I can’t actually say it).
+Either way, at least I’ll have a better idea of what I should be saying (even if I can’t say it).